Platte Mound M

+The "M" lit by lanterns during the annual "M" Ball.

-The Platte Mound M is the letter "M" written using whitewashed stones on Platte Mound about four miles east of Platteville, Wisconsin.
+The Platte Mound M is the letter "M" written using whitewashed stones on Platte Mound about four miles east of Platteville, Wisconsin, United States.
 It is the largest hillside letter "M" in the world.
 The letter is 241 ft high, 214 ft wide, with legs 25 ft wide.

 History

 University of Wisconsin-Platteville students Raymond Medley and Alvin Knoerr worked at a Colorado mine in the summer of 1936, where they saw a large letter "M" on the side of Mount Zion in Golden, Colorado that stood for the Colorado School of Mines.
 They believed that a larger "M" should be written on the Platte Mound to represent Platteville miners.
 They created the first letter on the mound that winter.
 They wrote the letter "M" in deep snow, and it was visible for several weeks when a cold spell hit the area.
 The letter "M" was selected for the School of Mines at the university.
 Several students who went hiking in the same spot after the snow melted used large rocks to build one leg of a letter "M" while resting.